 Majority of Croatia all inclusive resorts and hotels are in Istria.
 Other destinations include islands (Krk, Losinj, Brac, Kolocep), Dalmatia (Zadar, Pakostane, Split, Makarska Riviera), and Dubrovnik Riviera (Dubrovnik, Cavtat, Peljesac).

-Majority of all-inclusive hotels in Croatia are within walking distance to the town.
+The majority of all-inclusive hotels in Croatia are within walking distance to the town.

-Majority of all-inclusive hotels in Croatia either belong to a Croatian hotel chain or are independent properties.
+The majority of all-inclusive hotels in Croatia either belong to a Croatian hotel chain or are independent properties.
 You won’t find any all-inclusive international brands.

-The only other hotel brands besides Croatian ones are TUI Sensimar, an UK-based tour operator that applies its standards on locally owned and managed hotels; and Falkensteiner, an Austrian-based hotel brand present in southern and eastern Europe.
+The only other hotel brands besides Croatian ones are TUI Sensimar, a UK-based tour operator that applies its standards on locally owned and managed hotels; and Falkensteiner, an Austrian-based hotel brand present in southern and eastern Europe.

 The service in these properties is usually very good.